5 Reasons to Learn Greek

 I am not even talking about the Acropolis and ancient Greece, which gave us democracy, the foundations of Western thought and philosophy, as well as much of the basis of our science and mathematics.
 I mean the oldest civilization in Europe, that of the Minoans in Crete, where I spent 10 days.
 We visited two ancient palaces, Knossos near Heraklion and Phaistos near the south coast of the island.
 Here is a staircase from the palace at Knossos that is over 3,500 years old.

-Here in Crete we have been enjoying seafood, and the natural products of the Cretan cuisine.
+When I was in Crete I enjoyed seafood, and the natural products of the Cretan cuisine.
 The food is delicious and inexpensive.
-Last night it was Ippokampos, right at the water’s edge.
+One night we went Ippokampos, right at the water’s edge.
 The food in Chania was just as good, and we stayed with seafood and fish.
 You never have to order desert because the restaurant always offers you free desert and raki, sort of like Greek grappa, at the end of your meal.
-Our favourite, where we went twice was To Maridaki.
+Our favourite, where we went twice, was To Maridaki.
 The fish soup was awesome.

 We were too late in the season to take a boat to the nearby island of Santorini.
 But what we have seen of Crete is beautiful.
 We visited Agios Nikolaos in the west, then drove across the island to the south coast.
 Olive trees, mountains, vineyards and magnificent vistas everywhere.
 But the most beautiful place of all was Chania, a surprise and a delight, was Chania.
 We could have stayed there for another 5 days.
 Now we are in Athens and had a wonderful day crawling over the Acropolis.

 This is especially so if you speak the language.
-I have spent 6 months learning Greek at LingQ, going through the Mini-Stories, native content, and the free grammar guide.
-I am far from fluent, but the people are so appreciative, so encouraging, and so patient in speaking Greek to me, I intend to continue to learn Greek after my trip is over.
+I spent 6 months learning Greek at LingQ, going through the Mini-Stories, native content, and the free grammar guide.
+I am far from fluent, but the people are so appreciative, so encouraging, and so patient in speaking Greek to me, I intend to continue to learn Greek.
 Above all they are talkative, and if I weren’t traveling with my wife and friends, I am sure I would have had hours of effusive conversation in Greek by now.

-I will leave Greece in two days after 12 days on Create and in Athens.
-I am definitely coming back.
-It has been a delightful discovery, and I owe it all to my decision to start learning Greek.
+I will definitely go back to Greece.
+My trip there was a delightful discovery, and I owe it all to my decision to start learning Greek.